rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 need a reasonably modern C++ compiler.
 On linux systems this will most likely be the GNU compiler gcc, although it could be Clang.
 On Macs, the opposite is true, and on Windows machines it will probably be Visual C++.
-At present, RDKit uses a relatively old-fashioned dialect of C++, so gcc version 3.4 or higher is adequate, but this is due to change within the next year.
+At present, RDKit uses a relatively old-fashioned (or, as Greg prefers, "maximally backwards compatible") dialect of C++, so gcc version 3.4 or higher is adequate, but this is due to change within the next year.